CristianRodrigoGuarachiIbanez/RobotRasperyPi/README.md

 # PiBot Project
-The project PiBot was originally developed to learn the use of the PiBot.
+The project PiBot was originally developed to learn the use of the PiBot library for python.
-The library for controlling the PiBot was taken from [*here*](https://gitlab.hrz.tu-chemnitz.de/ketf--tu-chemnitz.de/hufa-pibot.git).
+The PiBot library was originally taken from [*here*](https://gitlab.hrz.tu-chemnitz.de/ketf--tu-chemnitz.de/hufa-pibot.git).
+This will be used to controll a RasperyPy-Robot.
-In this repository are primarely included the code script to drive the a RasperiPy-Robot through the following parkour using the robot library PiBot:
+In this repository, the code script is primarely included to drive the a RasperiPy-Robot through the following parkour using the robot library PiBot:
 ![_PARKOUR_](https://github.com/CristianRodrigoGuarachiIbanez/RobotRasperyPi/blob/main/auxiliares/parkour.jpeg)
 For this porpuse, three ultrasonic sensors were used, which were attached and installed to the RasperyPi-Robot.
 They return the distance to the obstacles in the environment in three different direction: Left, Middel and Right.
 The sensors were calibrated and carried out with help of the Pibo library.

 # Installation
-You need a PiBot and the corresponding operating system (OS) on a micro sd card.
+PiBot and the corresponding operating system (OS) on a micro sd card are needed.
 The OS is already prepared for use.

 # How to use
-To use the PiBot, you simply have to
+To use the PiBot:
 ##### 1. Connect a mouse, keyboard and screen
 to the corresponding ports of the Raspberry Pi,
 ##### 2. Connect the powerbank and the 9V battery